 Decisions to expel a student shall not be made until there has been a full hearing, unless such hearing is specifically waived by the student and his or her parents or guardian in writing.
 An accurate record of any hearing will be maintained through written minutes or a recording of the hearing.
 Records of expulsions shall be filed in the principal's office of the school where the misconduct occurred with evidence attached.
 Pending the expulsion hearing, the student may be suspended for up to three (3) days and must then be placed in in-school suspension pending the hearing.
 The hearing must be scheduled within three (3) days.
 Additionally, the hearing should be held within seven (7) school days from the date of the offense.
 The date for the hearing may be deferred beyond seven (7) school days with the mutual agreement of the parties; however, the student may not be placed in an unsupervised setting beyond suspension for three days while awaiting the hearing.
 The school official conducting the hearing shall make a decision concerning the case within seven (7) school days from the hearing date and inform the student and his or her parents or guardians of their right and of the process to appeal the decision to the next-higher administrative level.
 No student may enroll in any other school within the District until eligible for readmission to his or her school of record.
 A student may be expelled for up to a full academic year.
+A student may be placed in a JJAEP or ISS pending results of appeal procedures at the discretion of the campus administrator based on what is in the best interest of the student and/or the campus community.
+The student may not be prohibited from attending school pending the results of any disciplinary appeal.

-If an expulsion is proposed by the principal or his or her designee or assistant principal, the following procedures shall apply: (a) NOTIFICATION OF EXPULSION: The student and his/her parent or guardian must be notified in writing of the reason(s) for the proposed expulsion, and a prompt hearing at the school must be arranged unless waived by the student and his/her parents in writing.
+If an expulsion is proposed by the principal or his or her designee or assistant principal, the following procedures shall apply:

+(a) NOTIFICATION OF EXPULSION: The student and his/her parent or guardian must be notified in writing of the reason(s) for the proposed expulsion, and a prompt hearing at the school must be arranged unless waived by the student and his/her parents in writing.
 The reasons for the proposed expulsion that clearly detail the nature of the offense must be furnished so the student and his/her parent or guardian may prepare a defense.
 They must also be furnished a copy of the expulsion procedures.
 They shall be advised that they may present witnesses and documentary evidence to defend against the allegations.
 The administration may be represented by any person involved in discipline at the school level or by the school attorney, whoever is deemed appropriate.